QuentinRa/blog.quentinra.dev/cybersecurity/purple-team/files/index.md

 <div class="row row-cols-md-2"><div>

-Any file has metadata, which is data that provide information on the file, such as the author, the creation date...
+Any file has metadata, which is data that provides information on the file, such as the author, the creation date...

 #### PDF metadata